bueltge/wordpress-multisite-enhancements/README.md

 ### Disclaimer
 I'm German and my English might be gruesome here and there.
-So please be patient with me and let me know of typos or grammatical farts.
+So please be patient with me and let me know of typos or grammatical parts.
 Thanks

 ***